Bindon Abbey: Buildings and site

-The foundations of the monastery and the surviving walls show that it followed the standard Cistercian layout of a cruciform church with a nave and two side aisles and a straight east end, with two chapels off each arm of the transept; the conventual buildings lay to the south of the church.
-Most of the construction seems to have taken place around the turn of the 12th and 13th centuries; although later records refer to royal gifts of timber for rebuilding works, these are no longer in evidence.
-In the chapter-house in the east range the recessed shafts of the columns that supported the ceiling vaulting are still to be seen.
+The foundations of the monastery and the surviving walls show that it followed the standard Cistercian layout of a cruciform church with a nave and two side aisles and a straight east end, with two chapels off each arm of the transept (the so-called 'Bernardine' plan).
+From an 18th century engraving, it appears that the elevation of the church featured pointed arches on round piers, like the surviving church at Buildwas Abbey.
+Most of the construction seems to have taken place around the turn of the 12th and 13th centuries.
+Later records refer to royal gifts of timber for rebuilding in 1213 and 1235; these works are no longer in evidence, although fragments of the 14th century pulpitum have been excavated.
+The conventual buildings lay around the cloister to the south of the church.
+In the chapter-house in the east range the recessed shafts of the columns that supported the ceiling vaulting are still to be seen, a feature derived from the mother house at Forde.
 Little remains of the south range with the kitchen and refectory.

 Access to the ruins is by permission of the current tenants.

 Between 1794 and 1798 a small "Gothick" house, Bindon Abbey House, was built on part of the former abbey grounds.
 This and a contemporaneous gatehouse are still in existence.
 Bindon Abbey House is currently used by Bindon Abbey Wellness Retreat to provide a range of treatments and retreat days.

 The mill on the River Frome – Bindon Mill – to the north of the ruins would originally have been part of the monastery.
 It was converted into a residence between 2006 and 2009.